-The department of Medicine of Western Michigan University Homer Stryker M.D.
-School of Medicine (WMed) is recruiting faculty for the division of Infectious Diseases.
-Applicants at all faculty ranks will be considered.
+The department of Medicine at Western Michigan University Homer Stryker M.D.
+School of Medicine (WMed) is hiring faculty for the division of Infectious Diseases.
+Applicants with interests in ambulatory and inpatient clinical infectious diseases, teaching medical students and residents, and at all faculty ranks will be considered.
+There are also opportunities and resources to support clinical, laboratory, and educational research.
 There is the possibility for appointment as Division Chief for a highly qualified candidate with a strong track record of academic achievements and leadership.
 There are also opportunities for applicants who are dually board-certified in adult and pediatric infectious diseases.

 Division faculty provide a broad range of inpatient and ambulatory clinical services as well as resident and medical student education.
 Faculty members provide inpatient consultations (with no admissions to Division faculty) at Borgess Medical Center and Bronson Methodist Hospital, in addition to outpatient clinics and pursuing academic pursuits.
 New faculty are expected to spend approximately two-thirds of their time with clinical and teaching responsibilities, with one-third for academic and scholarly pursuits.
 Call is shared with the group of four physicians, with one weekend of call per month.
 There are substantial opportunities for developing clinical research in collaboration with the medical school Center for Clinical Research, as well as opportunities for expanding clinical services such as a hepatitis C treatment clinic.
 One current member of the division is dually board-certified in adult and pediatric infectious diseases.